-(2) Environmental changes, surrounding securities inspection
+(2) Environmental changes surrounding securities inspection

--diversification and increase in the number of BOs-
+-Diversification and increase in the number of BOs-

-As a result of a series of regulatory reforms, including the implementation of the Financial Instruments and Exchange Act ("FIEA"), business operators subject to inspection ("BOs") have diversified and they have increased to around some 8,000 in total.
-In addition, technological developments in finance, and prevalent cross-border transactions and international activities of market participants, such as investment funds, lead to more diverse and complex financial instruments and transactions being dealt by FIBOs.
+As a result of a series of regulatory reforms, including the implementation of the Financial Instruments and Exchange Act (FIEA), business operators (BOs) subject to inspection have diversified and they have increased to around some 8,000 in total.
+In addition, technological developments in finance, and prevalent cross-border transactions and international activities of market participants, such as investment funds, lead to more diverse and complex financial instruments and transactions being conducted by FIBOs.

-In the wake of the recent global financial turmoil, authorities around the world have been making efforts to be able to ascertain the business and risks of entire financial groups.
-Under these circumstances, it is necessary to constantly monitor the groups' financial soundness as a whole for large-scale securities groups that engaged in complex business operations as a group.
+In the wake of the global financial turmoil, authorities around the world have been making efforts to be able to ascertain the business and risks of entire financial groups for large-scale securities groups.
+Under these circumstances, it is necessary to constantly monitor the groups' financial soundness as a whole for those engaged in complex business operations as a group.